-The three exceptions to the rule since 2007 have been Roaring Lion, Frankel and Sea The Stars, who all ended their careers with at least one more big win.
+The four exceptions to the rule since 2007 have been Japan, Roaring Lion, Frankel and Sea The Stars, who all ended their careers with at least one more big win.
 For the remaining horses though, their lack of success afterwards is available to see below:

 ARABIAN QUEEN DELIVERS A SHOCK FOR THE AGES

 Since the turn of the new millennium, there has been little in the way of major shocks in this race.
-10 favourites have triumphed and the longest priced winner, prior to Arabian Queen’s unbelievable win, had been 8/1.
+Twelve favourites have triumphed and the longest priced winner, prior to Arabian Queen’s unbelievable win, had been 8/1.
 Serving us a reminder that every horse that takes to the stalls always has some chance, however small, the three-year-old filly secured a completely unpredictable and rare win for the girls.

 Her stunning victory came during the 2015 running of the Juddmonte International, a race where Golden Horn set off as the 4/9 favourite.
 Things never went according to plan for the odds-on option though but he was able to draw level with Arabian Queen inside the final furlong.
 To the surprise of almost everyone inside the racecourse though, the 50/1 filly resisted the challenge to claim a narrow victory on the good to soft Knavesmire turf.